- Reach Allure Rise 2 limited edition launched for Rs. 5,999

 Prior to this, the company has mostly launched its budget smartphones and feature phones and never tried any premium or you can say high-end phone in the Indian market.
 Talking about the new one, which we have used for a couple of weeks, it did please us to some extent but surely we also do have some feedback.

-So, here is what we think about this budget-centric Allure Rise from Reach Mobiles:
+So, here is what we think about the budget-centric Allure Rise and Allure Rise 2 from Reach Mobiles:

 Display and Design